Persikabo 1973: Stadium

 When competing in 2016 Indonesian Soccer Championship as PS TNI, the club played at Siliwangi Stadium in Bandung.
 For the 2017 Liga 1 season, they moved to Pakansari Stadium, and moved again to Sultan Agung Stadium in Bantul for the 2018 season.
 As the result of their merger with Persikabo Bogor, the club in 2019 returned to Pakansari to play their home matches.

 Supporters

 Persikabo has a supporter group's in Bogor Regency and spread across the Greater Jakarta area, they have become one of the representatives of a football club in West Java with a Sundanese identity.
 Kabomania is the name for the club's supporters who are all over the stands.
 There are other, more exclusive supporter groups, Ultras Persikabo Curva Sud is a group that only fills in the south stand at the Pakansari Stadium.

 Rivalries

 Persija–Persikabo rivalry

 Rivalry with Persija Jakarta, also known as Jakarta–Bogor rivalry, has been going on from their supporters since 2008 and has become a new rival for clubs with adjacent locations.

 Pasundan derby

-The match with Persib Bandung, also known as Pasundan derby or West Java derby, is a big match with the fight for the best in West Java.
+The match with Persib Bandung, also known as Pasundan derby or West Java derby, is a match in West Java.